 In conclusion, there are some hits and some misses for the Asus Zenfone 4 Selfie DC.
 Also, it is not very expensive, and for the 14k price there a lot of things to like about it.

 - Fantastic User interface and countless tweaks and customisations.

-- Display and Sound is also good, despite being only HD.
+- Display and Sound are also good, despite being HD only.